mikkelrom/mikkelrom.com/src/posts/the-levels-of-caching.md

 * Filesystem
 * Database

-What about Redux, NGRX, VueX or other JavaScript store-libraries for state mangement?
-These all live in the "JS variable" category.
+What about Redux, NGRX, VueX or other JavaScript store-libraries for state management?
+These all live in the "Runtime variables" category.

 Link: <https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage>